stratapp-ai/stratapp-ai.github.io/pricing.md

   answer: |-
     We offer a 15 day free trial, plenty of time to get started and familiar with #stratapp.

-    In fact, clients can easily achieve an org-wide rollout within that timeframe.
+    In fact, clients can easily achieve an org-wide rollout within that timeframe, see [https://stratapp.ai/blog/how-to-implement/](https://stratapp.ai/blog/how-to-implement/ "https://stratapp.ai/blog/how-to-implement/").

     There are no set-up fees or hardware costs, and you do not need technical skills to configure and deploy #stratapp.
 It is also easy to deploy specific pages of the app, right down to individual users, thereby making your rollout progressive and hopefully eliminating the need for end user training.

-    Most clients are up and running within 2 cups of tea or coffee, a far cry from the weeks or months it usually takes to deploy enterprise software.
+    Most clients are up and running within 2 cups of tea or coffee, a far cry from the weeks or months it usually takes to deploy and achieve time-to-value on enterprise software.
 - question: How does annual billing work?
 What is the currency and contract term?
   answer: |-
     You can choose from monthly or annual billing, payable in advance.
 Annual pricing is discounted 22-29% on monthly pricing.